Gemini 4: Launch

 A Titan II launch vehicle lifts Gemini 4 into orbit, June 3, 1965.

 Launched from LC-19 at Cape Kennedy Air Force Station, Florida, Gemini 4 was the first flight to be controlled by the new Mission Control Center at the Manned Spacecraft Center in Houston, Texas, which had to conduct three-shift operations due to the flight's long duration.

 The broadcast of the launch was itself historic.
 For the first time an international audience, from 12 European nations, could watch the lift-off on live television via the Early Bird satellite.
 Press interest, due to the satellite broadcast and the new center in Houston, proved to be so high that NASA had to lease buildings to accommodate the 1,100 print and broadcast journalists who requested accreditation.
 Flight control shifted from Cape Kennedy to Houston as soon as the vehicle cleared the launch tower.

 At liftoff, two roll transients caused by misalignment of the Titan first-stage engines occurred; these were quickly corrected by the autopilot.
 The fuel top-off umbilical failed to detach and was pulled loose when the booster had climbed about 27 ft.
 A small oscillation in the pitch and yaw planes resulted from this.
 Performance of all launch vehicle systems was nearly nominal.
 Some modifications had been made to the guidance program on Gemini 4's booster to produce a less lofted flight trajectory and a lower altitude at booster engine cut-off (BECO) than on Gemini 3; these were generally successful despite a still somewhat lofted flight path.
-BECO occurred at T+152 seconds, and second-stage engine cut-off (SECO) at T+333 seconds.
+BECO occurred at T+152 seconds; second-stage engine cut-off (SECO) occurred at T+333 seconds.
 The spacecraft entered into an 161 by 283 km orbit.